 Needles

-Like most trees, the first step is to identify the leave, which in confers, are, of course, their needles.
+Like most trees, the first step is to identify the leaves, which in confers, are, of course, their needles.
 On true pine trees, the needles are arranged and attached to the branches in clusters of either two (red pine group), three (yellow pine group), or five (white pine group) needles per cluster.
 Spruce and fir trees have their needles attached individually to the branches.

 Cones

-All conifers produce cones often referred to as “pinecones,” even on spruce or fir trees.
+All conifers produce cones, often referred to as “pinecones,” even on spruce or fir trees.
 The scales on the cones can be a helpful identifier for various species.
 True pinecone scales are woody in nature, with a rigid feel.
 In contrast, spruce cones have thinner scales than pinecones, which gives them a more flexible feel.

 In Colorado, we have several native pine species, including ponderosa, lodgepole, piñon (pinyon), southwest white, limber, and bristlecone.